AurasV/Console-Game-2/README.md

 ASCII Art done using: https://manytools.org/hacker-tools/convert-images-to-ascii-art/ Story is based on The Elder Scrolls V: Skyrim
 Weapons, items and enemies are from Minecraft
-English and Romanian translations done by me
-Hungarian translation done by
 ![140732825-35d83818-92db-48e7-9a56-78b625a62378](https://user-images.githubusercontent.com/80701407/142838556-f5c5cc31-4950-48af-9dad-59ac6f90dd20.png)